 How might we adapt our culture, our habits, our actions, our perspectives?

-How might we adapt our thoughts, processes our views and behaviours?
+How might we adapt our thoughts, processes our views and behaviors?

 How might we adapt our products, services and business models?